thomasballinger/posts/2014-04-17-python-javascript.markdown

     then the objects's class object, then the class objects that class inherits from.

-    In JavaScript, the heirarchy is simpler: property lookup proceeds to an objects "prototype", and then on to that prototype's prototype, and so on.
+    In JavaScript, the hierarchy is simpler: property lookup proceeds to an objects "prototype", and then on to that prototype's prototype, and so on.
     Prototypes are determined by the value of value of the `.prototype` property of the function that constructed the object via the `new`